phiroict/training-kube-certification/readme.md

 	minikube start --driver kvm2 --nodes 4 --cpus 2 --memory 8000M
 	minikube addons enable ingress
 ```
 These create the stack on several virtualization platforms.
 If you are an experience user with one of these, use these.
-THere are more platforms available by the way, these
+There are more platforms available by the way, these
 were the three I tested it on.
 More info [here](https://minikube.sigs.k8s.io/docs/drivers/)
 More info about [minikube](https://minikube.sigs.k8s.io/docs/)